 Quick Recap and Some Tips:

-- This is a platter salad, not a bowl salad.
+1. This is a platter salad, not a bowl salad.
 It's all about layering.
 Do not toss!

-- We're using an infused oil, not a dressing.
+2. We're using an infused oil, not a dressing.

-- Choose a watermelon that's heavy for its size and that has a yellow spot on one side.
+3. Choose a watermelon that's heavy for its size and that has a yellow spot on one side.

 Hey Nutrition Lady, tell me about watermelon!

 But the goodness doesn't stop there!
 Watermelon is host to several different types of phytonutrients, including carotenoids and flavonoids.
 Among these, lycopene - the compound responsible for its red colour - stands out for antioxidant and anti-inflammatory benefits.

 Watermelon is also a very good source of vitamin C, and a good source of pantothenic acid, copper, biotin, potassium, carotenoids (a precursor to vitamin A), vitamin B1, vitamin B6 and magnesium.